Upper San Antonio River: Incorporating LID Practices at the Mission Drive-In Redevelopment

 Project Description

-For this project, the City of San Antonio will design and install several LID features to reduce pollution in stormwater runoff in its redevelopment of the Mission Drive-In site on Roosevelt Avenue.
-These features will include bioretention facilities and rain water harvesting at the library, and permeable pavement parking spaces and a bioswale along the site's main ring road.
-Project staff will monitor the performance of the LID features and then analyze their cost-to-benefit ratio.
-Finally, project staff will examine the potential for incorporating these features as standard components in the city's development review standards.
+For this project, the City of San Antonio designed and installed several LID features to reduce pollution in stormwater runoff in its redevelopment of the Mission Drive-In site on Roosevelt Avenue.
+These features are an infiltration basin, pervious (turf) plaza surface, pervious pavement overlay on driveway and parking spaces, two bioswales, a rain garden, and a rainwater harvesting system connected to the site irrigation system.
+Project staff monitored the performance of the LID features and analyzed their cost-to-benefit ratio.
+Finally, project staff examined and reported on the potential for incorporating these features as standard components in the city's development review standards.
+The project was completed in May 2015.

 For More Information